stevnnyee/stevnnyee/resume.md

-My Resume
+# Steven Yee's Resume

-Name: Steven Yee

-Education: Computer Science and Math at Northeastern Univeristy

-Graduation Year: 2027
+## Education
+**Northeastern Univeristy**, Khoury College of Computer Sciences *Candidate: Bachelor of Science in Computer Science and Mathematics* Boston, MA -- Sept.
+2023 - May 2027